Ecce homo Homolka, or in English, Behold Homolka (1970)

 Homolka a tobolka, or in English (1972)

-This one wraps up the trilogy about Homolka’s family and it’s set in the Krkonoše Mountains, where the family goes on holiday.
+This one wraps up the trilogy about Homolka’s family, and it’s set in the Krkonoše Mountains, where the family goes on holiday.

 Buy the final in the trilogy on eBay.

-We’re happy we could share these three films with you today.
-We own them on DVD for safe keeping so in case YouTube ever shuts down, we’ll still have these classics.
+At times, these films are available on YouTube.
+We own them on DVD for safekeeping, so in case YouTube ever takes them down, we’ll still have these classics.